 I have carved a purple heart once and discovered that it is too hard to carve, and its Janka hardness varies from 1,850 to 2,100.
 Purpleheart belongs to 23 flowering plants in the Fabaceae family, native to Central and South America, from Guerrero, Mexico, through Central America.

 It is stable, hard, and dense, and it is also strong and durable.
 Because of the hard-to-detect interlocking grain, Purpleheart turns cleanly with sharp tools, and it sands well.
 Work through a progression of grits to produce smooth results.

 Australian Buloke is the hardest woods in the world.
-It has a Janka hardness of 22,500 N (5060 lbf), and the species grows across the area of eastern and southern Australia.
-That is mainly north and west of the Great Dividing Range, within the Murray-Darling Basin, and New South Wales, South Australia, and Victoria.
+It has a Janka hardness of 22,500 N (5060 lbf), and the species grows across eastern and southern Australia.
+That is mainly north and west of the Great Dividing Range, within the Murray-Darling Basin, New South Wales, South Australia, and Victoria.
 It is difficult to work on due to its hardness.

 It is hard, heavy, and strong but brittle.
 This tree reaches 24 meters in height and more than one meter in diameter, and the trunk is straight, with a brownish-gray bark.
 Soak the wood first for easy carving.

 Is pine good for hand carving?